dindinet/hubhugo/README.md

 # hubhugo
-fetch content from multiple remote sources then build
+fetch content from multiple remote sources then build add sync main to development action